 - may include the "Data size indication" element to indicate the expected data size to be exchanged during the communication duration; and

 - may include the "Store and forward option" element to indicate the UE does not request store and forward services for incoming MSGin5G requests.

+iii) The "MSGin5G Client Supported MSGin5G Segment Size" element is used to indicate the size of the MSGin5G message segment supported by MSGin5G Client.
+The maximum value of this IE shall not exceed 2048 bytes.

 6.3.1.1.2 MSGin5G UE de-registration